-- All codes not shown are reserved. - Notation for Special Character Byte Name is consistent with Fibre Channel and ESCON naming conventions.
+- 1. All codes not shown are reserved. - Notation for Special Character Byte Name is consistent with Fibre Channel and ESCON naming conventions.
 Special Character Code Name is intended to describe binary information present on I/O pins.
-Common usage for the name can either be in the form used for describing Data patterns (i.e., C0.0 through C31.7), or in hex notation (i.e., Cnn where nn = the specified value between 00 and FF). - C0.1 = Transmit Negative K28.5 (-K28.5+) disregarding Current RD when input is held for only one byte time.
+Common usage for the name can either be in the form used for describing Data patterns (i.e., C0.0 through C31.7), or in hex notation (i.e., Cnn where nn = the specified value between 00 and FF). - 3.
+C0.1 = Transmit Negative K28.5 (-K28.5+) disregarding Current RD when input is held for only one byte time.
 If held longer, transmitter begins sending the repeating transmit sequence -K28.5+, D21.4, D21.5, D21.5, (repeat all four bytes)... defined in X3.230 as the primitive signal "idle word."
 This Special Character input must be held for four (4) byte times or multiples of four bytes or it will be truncated by the new data.
-The receiver will never output this Special Character, since K28.5 is decoded as C5.0, C1.7, or C2.7, and the subsequent bytes are decoded as data. - C1.1 = Transmit Negative K28.5 (-K28.5+) disregarding Current RD when input is held for only one byte time.
-If held longer, transmitter begins sending the repeating transmit sequence -K28.5+, D21.4, D10.2, D10.2, (repeat all four bytes)... defined in X3.230 as the primitive signal "Receiver_Ready (R_RDY)."
+The receiver will never output this Special Character, since K28.5 is decoded as C5.0, C1.7, or C2.7, and the subsequent bytes are decoded as data. - Since R28.5 is decoded as C3.0, C1.7, or C2.7, and the subsequent bytes are decoded as data.

+C1.1 = Transmit Negative K28.5 (-K28.5+) disregarding Current RD when input is held for only one byte time.
+If held longer, transmitter begins sending the repeating transmit sequence -K28.5+, D21.4, D10.2, (repeat all four bytes)... defined in X3.230 as the primitive signal "Receiver_Ready (R_RDY)."
 This Special Character input must be held for four (4) byte times or multiples of four bytes or it will be truncated by the new data.

-The receiver will never output this Special Character, since K28.5 is decoded as C5.0, C1.7, or C2.7 and the subsequent bytes are decoded as data. - The receiver will never output this Special Character, since K28.5 is decoded as C5.0, C1.7, or C2.7 and the subsequent bytes are decoded as data.

-C2.1 = Transmit either -K28.5 + or +K28.5 as determined by Current RD and modify the Transmission Character that follows, by setting its least significant bit to 1 or 0.
+The receiver will never output this Special Character, since K28.5 is decoded as C5.0, C1.7, or C2.7 and the subsequent bytes are decoded as data. - The receiver will never output this special Character, since K28.5 is decoded as C5.0, C1.7, or C2.7 and the subsequent bytes are decoded as data.
+C2.1 = Transmit either -K28.5+ or +K28.5- as determined by Current RD and modify the Transmission Character that follows, by setting its least significant bit to 1 or 0.
 If Current RD at the start of the following character is plus (+) the LSB is set to 0, and if Current RD is minus (-) the LSB becomes 1.
 This modification allows construction of X3.230 "EOF" frame delimiters wherein the second data byte is determined by the Current RD.
+For example, to send "EOFdt" the controller could issue the sequence C2.1-D21.4-D21.4, and the HOTLink Transmitter will send either K28.5-D21.4-D - C0.7 = Transmit a deliberate code rule violation.
+The code chosen for this function follows the normal Running Disparity rules.
+Transmission of this Special Character has the same effect as asserting SVS = HIGH.